 What you select at checkout can affect how your money's handled behind the scenes.

-Picture yourself at the retail counter after a big shopping spree.
+Picture yourself in the checkout line after a big shopping spree.
 Your must-haves scanned, you ready your plastic before the clerk’s voice rings out: “Credit or debit?”
+Most of us say “debit,” enter our PIN and don’t think twice about it.
+But should you run your debit card as credit instead?
+Find out how these two options differ and which you should choose.

 What’s the difference between the credit and debit buttons?